gkwa/manyeast/python-package/python-package.md

 {{include "../common-apps/common-apps.md" . | trim}}

+## our python code should have full type annotations

 ## add option to show version

 We should be able to see our app's version number using `--version` param.